 The Morkie is a designer dog, with a Maltese and a Yorkshire Terrier for parents.
-Although hybrid puppies can differ a lot from one another, the typical Morkie temperament isn’t too hard to predict.
-These lively pups are usually friendly, affectionate, noisy and prone to separation anxiety.
-They fit well into smaller homes where someone is around for much of the day.
+The typical Morkie temperament isn’t too hard to predict.
+Your Morkie is likely to be friendly, affectionate.
+Morkies fit well into smaller homes where someone is around for much of the day.
 As a pet they do best when they’ve had plenty of socialization during puppyhood, and have benefited from positive reinforcement training.

 Friendliness and Affection